TRAFEED

 2. Exclude items that are clearly non-controlled

-For example, for an electronic component, Items 1 (weapons), 2 (nuclear), and 3 (chemical weapons) are clearly non-controlled.
+For a generic electronic component, for example, Items 1 (weapons), 2 (nuclear) and 3 (chemical weapons) are clearly non-controlled.

 3. Detailed review of items with potential applicability

-For remaining items, review the detailed provisions of the ministerial ordinance (Goods and Technology Ministerial Ordinance).
+For the remaining items, check the detailed provisions of the ministerial ordinance (the Goods and Technology Ministerial Ordinance).

 4. Record classification results

-Record the classification result and basis for each item.
+Record the result and the basis for each item.

 The absence of a parameter sheet does not mean the product is non-controlled.
 All items must be checked using the item-specific comparison table.

-Parameter sheets are prepared for major product categories, but do not cover all categories.
+Parameter sheets are prepared for the major product categories; they do not cover everything.
+Misunderstanding this point leads directly to missed classifications.

 Common Mistakes and Points to Watch

-Problem: Thinking "this product is a communications device, so I only need to look at Item 9" and not reviewing other items.
+Problem: Thinking "this product is a communications device, so I only need to look at Item 9" and skipping the rest.

-Correct approach: Even for a communications device, it may fall under Item 7 (electronics), Item 8 (computers), or Item 15 (cryptography).
-Review all items.
+Correct approach: A communications device may also fall under Item 7 (electronics), Item 8 (computers), or Item 15 (cryptography).
+Check every item.

 Problem: Reusing an old parameter sheet after the product has been upgraded.

-Problem: The manufacturer said "it is non-controlled," so the product was exported without further verification.
+Problem: The manufacturer said "non-controlled," and the product was exported on that basis.

-Correct approach: Even if you obtain a manufacturer's classification record, the exporter must verify the content under their own responsibility.
-The responsibility for classification lies with the exporter.
+Correct approach: Even when you receive a classification record from the manufacturer, the exporter has to verify the contents.
+The responsibility for classification lies with the exporter — I cannot say this enough.

-Problem: The product was non-controlled under list controls, so it was exported without further steps.
+Problem: The product was non-controlled under list controls, so it was exported.

 Problem: Goods classification was performed, but no classification was done for technology (design drawings, manuals, etc.).

-Correct approach: When technology information is provided alongside goods, technology must also be separately classified.
+Correct approach: When technology information is provided alongside goods, the technology has to be classified separately.

 Problem: Assuming that because a product is commercially available, it is not subject to regulation.

-Correct approach: Even commercially available products may be controlled depending on their specifications.
-Always perform classification.
+Correct approach: Even commercially available products can be controlled depending on their specifications.
+The line between civilian and military becomes especially fuzzy for semiconductors, measurement instruments, and cryptography.
+Always classify.

 Challenge Detail

-Specialized knowledge required Understanding of regulations and technical knowledge needed
+Specialized knowledge required Both legal understanding and technical knowledge are needed

 Time-consuming A single classification can take hours to days

-Keeping up with regulatory changes Regulatory amendments must be tracked
+Keeping up with regulatory changes Amendments must be tracked continuously

 Function Content

-Classification support Automatically suggests applicable item numbers from product specifications
+Classification support Suggests applicable item numbers from product specifications

-Management of classification history Centrally manages past classification results
+Management of classification history Centralized management of past results

 Metric Effect